*The American Yawp is an evolving, collaborative text. Please click here to improve this chapter.*

 The foundations of the war lay within the rivalry between the Pequot, the Narragansett, and the Mohegan, who battled for control of the fur and wampum trades in the northeast.
 This rivalry eventually forced the English and Dutch to choose sides.
 The war remained a conflict of Native interests and initiative, especially as the Mohegan hedged their bets on the English and reaped the rewards that came with displacing the Pequot.

-The English compounded their problems by attacking the powerful and neutral Narragansetts of Rhode Island in December 1675.
-In an action called the Great Swamp Fight, l,000 Englishmen put the main Narragansett village to the torch, gunning down as many as 1,000 Narragansett men, women, and children as they fled the maelstrom.
-The surviving Narragansetts joined the Indians already fighting the English.
+The English compounded their problems by attacking the powerful and neutral Narragansett of Rhode Island in December 1675.
+In an action called the Great Swamp Fight, 1,000 Englishmen put the main Narragansett village to the torch, gunning down as many as 1,000 Narragansett men, women, and children as they fled the maelstrom.
+The surviving Narragansett joined the Indians already fighting the English.
 Between February and April 1676, Native forces devastated a succession of English towns closer and closer to Boston.

 In the spring of 1676, the tide turned.
-The New England colonies took the advice of men like Benjamin Church, who urged the greater use of Native allies, including Pequots and Mohegans, to find and fight the mobile warriors.
-Unable to plant crops and forced to live off the land, Indians’ will to continue the struggle waned as companies of English and Native allies pursued them.
+The New England colonies took the advice of men like Benjamin Church, who urged the greater use of Native allies, including Pequot and Mohegan, to find and fight the mobile warriors.
+As the Indians were unable to plant crops and forced to live off the land, their will to continue the struggle waned as companies of English and Native allies pursued them.
 Growing numbers of fighters fled the region, switched sides, or surrendered in the spring and summer.
 The English sold many of the latter group into slavery.
 Colonial forces finally caught up with Metacom in August 1676, and the sachem was slain by a Christian Indian fighting with the English.

 The war permanently altered the political and demographic landscape of New England.
-Between 800 and 1,000 English and at least 3,000 Indians perished in the 14-month conflict.
+Between eight hundred and one thousand English and at least three thousand Indians perished in the fourteen-month conflict.
 Thousands of other Indians fled the region or were sold into slavery.
-In 1670, Native Americans comprised roughly 25 percent of New England’s population; a decade later, they made up perhaps 10 percent.
-The war’s brutality also encouraged a growing hatred of all Indians among many New England colonists.
+In 1670, Native Americans comprised roughly 25 percent of New England’s population; a decade later, they made up perhaps 10 percent.20 The war’s brutality also encouraged a growing hatred of all Indians among many New England colonists.
 Though the fighting ceased in 1676, the bitter legacy of King Philip’s War lived on.

 Native American communities in Virginia had already been decimated by wars in 1622 and 1644.
-But in the same year that New Englanders crushed Metacom’s forces, a new clash arose in Virginia.
+But a new clash arose in Virginia the same year that New Englanders crushed Metacom’s forces.
 This conflict, known as Bacon’s Rebellion, grew out of tensions between Native Americans and English settlers as well as tensions between wealthy English landowners and the poor settlers who continually pushed west into Indian territory.

-Bacon and the rebels stalked the Susquehannock as well as friendly Indians like the Pamunkeys and the Occaneechis.
-The rebels became convinced that there was a massive Indian conspiracy to destroy the English and portrayed themselves to frightened Virginians as heroes.
+Bacon and the rebels stalked the Susquehannock as well as friendly Indians like the Pamunkeys and the Occaneechi.
+The rebels became convinced that there was a massive Indian conspiracy to destroy the English.
 Berkeley’s stubborn persistence in defending friendly Indians and destroying the Indian-fighting rebels led Bacon to accuse the governor of conspiring with a “powerful cabal” of elite planters and with “the protected and darling Indians” to slaughter his English enemies.22

 But the conclusion of Bacon’s Rebellion was uncertain, and the maintenance of order remained precarious for years afterward.
 The garrison of royal troops discouraged both incursion by hostile Indians and insurrection by discontented colonists, allowing the king to continue profiting from tobacco revenues.
 The end of armed resistance did not mean a resolution to the underlying tensions destabilizing colonial society.
-Indians inside Virginia remained an embattled minority and Indians outside Virginia remained a terrifying threat.
+Indians inside Virginia remained an embattled minority, and Indians outside Virginia remained a terrifying threat.
 Elite planters continued to grow rich by exploiting their indentured servants and marginalizing small farmers.
-The vast majority of Virginians continued to resent their exploitation with a simmering fury.
-Virginia legislators did recognize the extent of popular hostility towards colonial rule, however, and improved the social and political conditions of poor whites in the years after the rebellion.
+Most Virginians continued to resent their exploitation with a simmering fury.
+Virginia legislators did recognize the extent of popular hostility toward colonial rule, however, and improved the social and political conditions of poor white Virginians in the years after the rebellion.
 During the same period, the increasing availability of enslaved workers through the Atlantic slave trade contributed to planters’ large-scale adoption of slave labor in the Chesapeake.

 Just a few years after Bacon’s Rebellion, the Spanish experienced their own tumult in the area of contemporary New Mexico.
 The Spanish had been maintaining control partly by suppressing Native American beliefs.
 Friars aggressively enforced Catholic practice, burning native idols and masks and other sacred objects and banishing traditional spiritual practices.
-In 1680 the Pueblo religious leader Popé, who had been arrested and whipped for “sorcery” five years earlier, led various Puebloan groups in rebellion.
-Several thousand Pueblo warriors razed the Spanish countryside and besieged Santa Fe.
-They killed 400, including 21 Franciscan priests, and allowed 2,000 other Spaniards and Christian Pueblos to flee.
+In 1680, the Puebloan religious leader Popé, who had been arrested and whipped for “sorcery” five years earlier, led various Puebloan groups in rebellion.
+Several thousand Puebloan warriors razed the Spanish countryside and besieged Santa Fe.
+They killed four hundred, including twenty-one Franciscan priests, and allowed two thousand other Spaniards and Christian Puebloans to flee.
 It was perhaps the greatest act of Indian resistance in North American history.

-In New Mexico, the Pueblos eradicated all traces of Spanish rule.
+In New Mexico, the Puebloans eradicated all traces of Spanish rule.
 They destroyed churches and threw themselves into rivers to wash away their Christian baptisms.
-“The God of the Christians is dead,” Popé proclaimed, and the Pueblo resumed traditional spiritual practices.13 The Spanish were exiled for twelve years.
+“The God of the Christians is dead,” Popé proclaimed, and the Puebloans resumed traditional spiritual practices.25 The Spanish were exiled for twelve years.
 They returned in 1692, weakened, to reconquer New Mexico.